Doctors & Staff

 Dr. Dieker was born and raised in Yakima, and graduated from West Valley High School.
-He attended Yakima Valley Community College and graduated from George Fox University in Newburg, Oregon with a degree in Systems and Structural Biology.
+He attended Yakima Valley College before graduating from George Fox University in Newberg, Oregon with a degree in Systems and Structural Biology.
 He completed his graduate studies with honors at Pacific University College of Optometry in Oregon before returning to Yakima to join Cascade Eye Center in 2015.
 He’s very pleased to be back in Yakima to provide eye care services to his hometown community.

 Dr. Dieker is a member of the American Optometric Association, the Optometric Physicians of Washington, and the Yakima Valley Optometric Society.
 He is an avid sports fan and a lifelong Seattle Seahawks supporter.
 He and his wife Lendelyn, a local pharmacist, enjoy their many travel adventures together and keeping up with their loveable golden retriever and three adorable cats.

 Dr. Dieker practices all aspects of optometry, including contact lens care and co-management of refractive and cataract surgery, with special interests in ocular disease and pediatric binocular vision.

 In 1983, Dr. Noble began practicing optometry in Yakima, on the day his oldest daughter Janelle was born.
 He later joined Dr. Shute at Cascade Eye Center in 1993.
 After 36 years in Yakima, 24 of which at Cascade Eye Center, he retired from practice in 2019.

 It’s been a great ride over the years, and he can’t imagine doing anything else but optometry for a career.
 He will miss it a lot.
 He looks forward to enjoying retirement life with his wife Cindy, maximizing as much time as he can with their 2 daughters and their grandchildren.